-Hi and welcome to another Wacky Wednesday project – preschool paint projects.
+Hi and welcome to another Wacky Workshops project – preschool paint projects.

 People are often telling me they have no idea where to start when it comes to painting with preschoolers.
 The idea of the mess scares them and they feel without the talent of Picasso, they have nothing to offer.

-There’s an easy solve to both of those dilemmas.
+There’s an easy way to solve both of those dilemmas.